Fractional Orbital Bombardment System: Yangel design selection

 In 1965, Soviet military officials worked to select one of the three FOBS projects.
 The R-36O of Yangel's design bureau was chosen for further development over the others.
 The reasoning behind the Soviet FOBS design selection process remains somewhat unclear.
 A particularly confounding factor to consider is that none of the three proposed missiles had undergone a single test flight prior to the R-36O's selection.
 Even so, there are some explanations as to why Yangel's design was chosen in the end.
 These revolve around the occurrence of negative events in the competing GR-1 and UR-200A projects that effectively knocked them out of contention.

 One strike against Korolev's GR-1 was that it used a cryogenic propellant, thereby rendering the missile a poor candidate for operational storage in a missile silo as the Soviet military desired.
 Other negative factors include that the GR-1's 8D726 retrorocket was demonstrating a proclivity for failure in its initial tests and, as a cause for yet more worry, the troublesome R-9A, the subject of a different ongoing Korolev ICBM project, was quite similar to the GR-1 in construction.
 Thus, military leadership was encouraged to look elsewhere for more immediate progress.

 The GR-1's ability to deal with US ABM systems and its lengthy fueling process were questioned by Soviet analysts.
-There were also significant delays associated with the production of the GR-1's NK-9 engine, of which the Kuznetsov bureau was responsible for.
+There were also significant delays associated with the production of the GR-1's NK-9 engine, for which the Kuznetsov bureau was responsible.
 Under the weight of these issues, the GR-1 project fell apart in January 1965.

 Chelomey's UR-200A project lost a great deal of support after Khrushchev, his most important political ally, was ousted in 1964.
 Military authorities under the Brezhnev administration were far less friendly to Chelomey and quick to deem the R-36O a better choice for further FOBS development.
 Having lost the ability to tap into the Soviet Premier's influence, Chelomey ultimately failed to secure the survival of the UR-200A, its development coming to an end in 1965.